thebullbrew/BullMint_ARBITRUM-NOVA_Mainnet/README.md

 Arbitrum Nova requires ETH on Nova to pay gas.

+# EXPECTED OUTPUT:
-# EXPECTED OUTPUT : BREW_ARB (your own custom name) deployed to: 0x123...
+BREW_ARB (your own custom name) deployed to: 0x123...